chitranshk1301/My_starred_repos/README.md

 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
 I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an
 - [nickclyde/rofi-bluetooth](https://github.com/nickclyde/rofi-bluetooth) - 🔷 A script that generates a rofi menu that uses bluetoothctl to connect to bluetooth devices and display status info.
 - [umgbhalla/dotstow](https://github.com/umgbhalla/dotstow) - dotfiles managed with stow

+## Swift

+- [onevcat/Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight, pure-Swift library for downloading and caching images from the web.

 ## TypeScript